-In addition, our current clinical trial and planned clinical trials may be affected by the ongoing COVID-19 pandemic.
-Site initiation and patient enrollment may be delayed due to prioritization of hospital resources toward the COVID-19 pandemic, and sites conducting potential patient enrollment may not be able or willing to comply with clinical trial protocols whether due to quarantines impeding patient movement or interrupting healthcare services, or due to potential patient concerns regarding interactions with medical facilities or staff.
-Similarly, our ability to recruit and retain principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19, may be delayed or disrupted, which may adversely impact our clinical trial operations.
+In addition, our current clinical trial and planned clinical trials could be affected by a resurgence of COVID -19 (or emergence of new vaccine resistant strains) or emergence of new pandemics, epidemics or other infectious diseases.
+For example, site initiation and patient enrollment could be impacted by a resurgence of COVID-19 (or emergence of new vaccine resistant strains), and sites conducting potential patient enrollment may not be able or willing to comply with clinical trial protocols whether due to quarantines impeding patient movement or interrupting healthcare services, or due to potential patient concerns regarding interactions with medical facilities or staff.
+Similarly, our ability to recruit and retain principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID -19 or another virus, may be delayed or disrupted, which could adversely impact our clinical trial operations.
 Furthermore, when the primary endpoint of one of our studies is a site-based assessment, there is a risk that participants will not be able to or want to undergo this required in person assessment for safety reasons, resulting in a delay to our studies and potentially compromising the timing and results of our study.
-COVID-19 may also lead to increased costs, due to a prolonged study timeframe, resulting in the need to add study staff and the need to utilize additional technological tools, such as remote monitoring, remote source-data verification and remote audits.
+A resurgence of COVID -19 (or emergence of new vaccine resistant strains) or emergence of new pandemic, epidemic or other infectious diseases could also lead to increased costs, due to a prolonged study timeframe, resulting in the need to add study staff and the need to utilize additional technological tools, such as remote monitoring, remote source-data verification and remote audits.

-Regulatory authorities may also experience a significantly increased workload, with requirements and demands for short review timelines for COVID-19 studies on the one hand and the need to amend study protocols to address COVID-19-related limitations in study conduct on the other hand.
-This can prolong review timelines and reduce the availability to run expedited programs which put a high demand on regulatory staff.
-There is also a risk that the changes to protocols of ongoing clinical trials (other than for COVID-19 indications) that were made to address restrictions imposed in the context of the coronavirus pandemic will negatively impact the review conducted by the relevant regulatory agencies.
+Regulatory authorities may also experience a significantly increased workload, with requirements and demands for short review timelines for COVID -19 studies on the one hand and the need to amend study protocols to address COVID -19-related limitations in study conduct on the other hand.
+This can prolong review timelines and reduce the availability to run expedited programs, which put a high demand on regulatory staff.
+There is also a risk that the changes to protocols of ongoing clinical trials (other than for COVID -19 indications) that were made to address restrictions imposed in the context of the coronavirus pandemic will negatively impact the review conducted by the relevant regulatory agencies.
 In which case, such agencies may consider the data to be insufficient to support acceptance of the data and the statistical plan.
 For example, changing in-office and in-person checks and visits to phone contacts may not be sufficient for regulatory review.
-We will not know until we complete our ongoing studies, complete analysis, and submit such data what, if any, limitations and effects could result.
+We will not know until we complete our ongoing studies, complete analysis, and submit such data to the regulatory authorities, what, if any, limitations and effects could result.

 In addition, the global COVID-19 pandemic has adversely affected, and any future significant outbreak of contagious diseases could similarly adversely affect, the economics and financial markets of many countries, including the United States, resulting in an economic downturn that could reduce our ability to access capital, which could negatively affect our liquidity and ability to process our clinical trials and business operations and suppress demand for our future products.
 Any of these events could have a material adverse effect on our business, financial condition, results of operations or cash flow.
-In addition, a recession, down-turn or market correction resulting from the COVID-19 pandemic could materially adversely affect the value of our ADSs and ordinary shares.
+In addition, a recession, down-turn or market correction resulting from the COVID-19 pandemic, other pandemic or epidemic, or emergence of other infectious diseases could materially adversely affect the value of our ADSs and ordinary shares.